Reading Time: 10 minutes

 Hire anyone, anywhere, quickly and easily.
 Use our AI-driven, automated, fully compliant global employment platform powered by our in-house worldwide HR experts.
 Trust the named industry leader that consistently attains 98% customer satisfaction ratings.

 As the name suggests, a “bonus” is an extra sum of money given on top of an employee’s standard wages.
 There are different types of bonuses you may be used to giving in your home country or you may find are more common in other countries.
-Some of the most common types of bonuses include:
+Some of the most common types of bonuses on a global scale include:

 - Spot bonus: A spot bonus is a merit-based bonus given to an employee to reward them for a job well done on an important project or for going above and beyond the call of duty.
 These bonuses are one-off and given at a manager’s discretion as their budget allows.